-Spraying of the Motutangi Area begun in November 2021, however, has suffered extensive delays due to the unfortunate bush fires, and otherwise constant, unfavourable weather conditions since December 2021.
-The remaining sections to be sprayed will be completed once conditions settled.
-No expenses received at the time of writing.
+Spraying of the Motutangi Area has suffered extensive delays due to the unfortunate bush fires, and otherwise constant, unfavourable weather conditions since December 2021.
+Spraying began in February once conditions settled, spraying has been completed.

-If invasive weed is an issue, the current spray will have little effect on it.
+If Alligator weed is an issue, the current spray will have little effect on it.
 For serious cases machine cleaning may be required.